scylladb/scylladb/docs/metrics.md

 use it.
 The scylla-grafana-monitoring project allows you to continuously collect metrics from several Scylla nodes into a Prometheus metric-collection server, and then to visualize these metrics using Grafana and a web browser.
+Prometheus and Grafana will be described in separate sections below.

 ## Metric labels: instance and shard
 Different Scylla nodes will have different values for each metric (e.g.,